newmen93/termux-ndk/README.md

 llvm-toolchain stage1 and stage2 compilation will take a long time.

-or you can compile it on your computer, the operation process is the same.

 there may be some errors during the compilation process, please solve it by yourself!

  ****